vsalvino/clevelandtips/README.md

 Install Python 3.6 or higher, then:

-1. Download a CSV from our [Google Sheet](https://docs.google.com/spreadsheets/d/1EPQ4uAyxqMYW8dEPVfduenf48ItutJkJxIXOsFdHXpE/edit?usp=sharing)
+(Optional) Download a CSV from our [Google Sheet](https://docs.google.com/spreadsheets/d/1EPQ4uAyxqMYW8dEPVfduenf48ItutJkJxIXOsFdHXpE/edit?usp=sharing)
    (read only, it is populated by the signup form) and place it in this directory named `raw.csv`.

-2. Run the data import script:
+1. Run the data import script:
    ```
-   python import.py
+   python import.py --download
    ```
-   This script will also alphabetize all entries.
+   This script will download the latest data from the Google Sheet and alphabetize all entries.

-3. Review the `data.json` file diff before committing.
-Update any necessary data points such as website, and clean up misspellings, duplicates, proper capitalization, etc. It is helpful to view this file in a visual diff tool, such as VS Code.
+2. Review the `data.json` file diff before committing.
+Update any necessary data points such as website, and clean up misspellings, duplicates, proper capitalization, etc. Add common mispellings or alternate place names in the "alias" key and rerun the scrip to automatically merge places.

+   It is helpful to view this file in a visual diff tool, such as VS Code.
 This is the most labor intensive part and where we need the most help.

-4. Run the site locally using a web server, such as:
+3. Run the site locally using a web server, such as:
    ```
    python -m http.server -d site 8000
    ```